zazaho/SimImg/README.md

 * F1 or i: show a short help window

-* arrow right or n: show the next picture
+* left mouse button, arrow-right or n: show the next picture

-* arrow left or p: show the previous picture
+* right mouse button, arrow left or p: show the previous picture

 * scrollwheel: zoom-in on part of the picture